 IUCN Red List: LC - Least Concern

-The Zebra Danio has a slender compressed body.
-There is a barbel at the end of each lip.
-These are small fish reaching lengths of only up to about 2 1/4 inches (7 cm) in the aquarium, though they can get slightly larger in a pond.
-They are thought to be primarily an annual species in the wild, but in captivity can have a lifespan of 3 to 4 years, though some have lived up to 5 1/2 years with proper care.
+The Zebra Danio has a slender, compressed body and a barbel at the end of each lip.
+These small fish reach lengths of only up to about 2 1/4 inches (7 cm) in the aquarium, though they can get slightly larger in a pond.
+They are thought to be primarily an annual species in the wild, but in captivity they can have a lifespan of 3 to 4 years.
+Some have lived up to 5 1/2 years with proper care.

 Some varieties and color morphs of this fish include: